front-matter/commonmeta-ruby/README.md

 # Briard: a Ruby library for conversion of DOI Metadata

 Ruby gem and command-line utility for conversion of DOI metadata from and to different metadata formats, including [schema.org](https://schema.org).
-Fork of the [briard](https://github.com/datacite/briard) gem.
+Fork of version 1.9.12 of the [bolognese](https://github.com/datacite/bolognese) gem.

 ## Features